UNDP-Data/undp-visualization-library/readme.md

 * xss - For cleaning up cross scripting from user-submitted HTML
 * ajv - For schema validation
 * date-fns - For date formatting
-* dom-to-image - For downloading div as images
+* html-to-image - For downloading div as images
 * dom-to-svg - For downloading div as svg
 * file-saver - For downloading files
 * react-csv - For generating a csv file